oumi-ai/oumi/docs/datasets/local_datasets.md

 - `id`: Optional unique identifier for the message
 - `role`: The role of the entity sending the message
-- `content`: Text content of the message for text messages, or a list for `ContentItem`-s for multimodal messages e.g., an image and text content items.
+- `content`: Text content of the message for text messages, or a list of `ContentItem`-s for multimodal messages e.g., an image and text content items.

 ### ContentItem